-Rachel is a registered professional biologist who developed and currently coordinates Wildsight Golden’s Columbia Wetlands Waterbird Survey.
+Rachel is a registered professional biologist who developed and currently coordinates Wildsight Golden’s Columbia Wetlands Waterbird Survey and Community Invasive Plant Program.
 At the top of her class, she graduated with a Master of Science degree in Environment and Management in 2014, and has a Bachelors of Science degree (biology major) from the University of Victoria.
-She has worked as a field biologist with several universities and agencies on multiple projects over the past two decades.
+She has worked as a field and conservation biologist with several universities and agencies on multiple projects over the past two decades.
 Her past work with birds includes research on Ravens using radio telemetry in the Alaskan Arctic and Washington State, working at a banding station on Triangle Island (largest seabird colony in western Canada), along with assessing seabird food habits and chick growth measurements on Triangle and Gwaii Haanas.
 She has worked as a researcher on Grizzly Bear projects in Banff National Park and Haines, Alaska.
 Additional wildlife research projects include tagging sea turtles in the Caribbean and tracking elephants in Tanzania.
 Currently, Rachel also manages the Columbia Wetlands Marsh Bird Monitoring Project in partnership with Canadian Wildlife Service.
 Rachel originates from the west coast of BC where her passion for birds, all biodiversity, and the outdoors began.
 Rachel currently resides in Parson, and in her spare time, she loves to garden and be outdoors with her family.